Starting on an insulin pump at the RCH

 To start on an insulin pump at The Royal Children's Hospital (RCH) you need to speak with your endocrinologist at your next diabetes clinic appointment.
 After some discussion, your doctor can make a referral to the Diabetes Allied Health Team to change from insulin injections to an insulin pump.

-Below are the steps you need to complete to prepare for starting an insulin pump.
+Below are the steps and links you need to complete to prepare for starting an insulin pump.
 Before submitting the final checklist (3), make sure you have:

-• your funding for the insulin pump including required documentation.
+• your funding for the insulin pump including required documentation/evidence of application to Breakthrough T1D.

 • provide evidence of completing the insulin pump online module (link below) and save the PDF to upload with your checklist.
 If you are unable to complete the online module, note on your checklist that you have attended a pump information session at RCH.